-The lender(s) and/or credit enhancer involved in the financing of the project must be identified and engaged in the project before an application for Bond/Tax Credit financing will be accepted.
-Applicants must submit a copy of each lender's signed term sheet that has been accepted by the Applicant and proof that an appraisal deposit has been made.
+The lender(s) and/or credit enhancer involved in the financing of the project must be identified and engaged in the project before the Commission accepts an application for Bond/Tax Credit financing.
+An Applicant must submit a copy of each lender's signed term sheet that the Applicant has accepted.